 It is recommended to have the bare minimum tools to begin raw feeding.
 These tools will make prepping and meal assembly easier!

-All tools listed can be found online and at local supply stores.
+All tools listed can be found online or at local home goods stores.
 Amazon is a great place to source scales, knives, storage containers, and supplements.
-Resale marketplace websites, such as Craigslist, are great places to find second-hand freezers at an affordable cost!
+Resale websites such as Craigslist or Facebook marketplace are great places to find second-hand freezers at an affordable cost!